AxiSEMunity/AxiSEM3D/doc/Installation.md

 ## Tools for pre- and post-processing

 In the manual and the examples, we will mainly use `python` (Jupyter Notebook) to demonstrate pre-processing (e.g., preparing 3D models) and post-processing (e.g., processing and plotting waveforms and animating wavefields).
 Most of the tools listed here can be easily installed with `conda`.
+One can install them later when need.

-Usually, one does not need to install them on an HPC cluster.
+Usually, one does not need to install them on a cluster.

 Name|Role|Installation